 Here is a link so you can see examples of what other speakers have provided:

-- The lecture takes place in room 112 Walker Building (pictured above) and is also webcast and recorded as a Zoom webinar.
+- The lecture takes place and is recorded as a Zoom webinar.

 Zoom Webcast and Recording